By the Lawn Care Center editorial team — updated May 2026

 - Keep pets and kids off the treated area until the lawn is fully dry and granules are no longer visible.
 Trichlorfon in particular has a longer re-entry interval — follow the label.

-Considering a natural alternative?
+Considering a Natural Alternative?

 Chemical grub control is the fastest and most reliable route, but it isn't the only option.
 If you'd rather avoid synthetic insecticides: